VIRTUE: Visual-Interactive Text-Image Universal Embedder

-In summary, our contributions are three-fold: \begin{tightitem} \item \textbf{Method Novelty:} We propose VIRTUE, a visual-interactive text-image universal embedder consisting of a VLM as well as a segmentation model to enable the visual interaction modality for human interactions.
-The segmentation model allows users to optionally provide different types of visual prompts via its prompt encoder and reinforces VIRTUE to capture entity-level representations in addition to global context. \item \textbf{Benchmark Novelty:} As there is no public visual-interactive embedding benchmark, we introduce SCaR, composed of 1M samples for visual-interactive image-to-text retrieval, to evaluate VIRTUE's capabilities.
+In summary, our contributions are three-fold: \begin{tightitem} \item \textbf{Method Novelty:} We propose VIRTUE, a visual-interactive text-image universal embedder consisting of a VLM and a segmentation model to enable the visual interaction modality for human interactions.
+The segmentation model allows users to optionally provide different types of visual prompts via its prompt encoder and reinforces VIRTUE to capture entity-level representations in addition to global context.
+We also conduct a systematic analysis of visual prompt integration to provide guidelines for enabling visual-interactive capabilities in embedding models. \item \textbf{Benchmark Novelty:} As there is no public visual-interactive embedding benchmark, we introduce SCaR, composed of 1M samples for visual-interactive image-to-text retrieval, to evaluate VIRTUE's capabilities.
 SCaR enables evaluation of advanced reasoning and compositional tasks in multimodal, visual-interaction-aware embedding scenarios that remain unexplored. \item \textbf{Experiment Novelty:} VIRTUE outperforms state-of-the-art embedding models on 36 MMEB tasks with significant gains from 3.1\% to 8.5\% and achieves improvements of 15.2\% to 20.3\% on five SCaR tasks, showing that equipping embedding models with visual-interactive capabilities benefits both visual-interactive and non-visual-interactive scenarios. \end{tightitem}